julianleon17/dynamic-memory/README.md

 Exercises about dynamic memory to understand how work :D

 - In this branch the projects handle the windows command "cls"
+- It can be compiled and run in "cmd", or at least i do it in "cmd"

+Use the command to compile :
+> gcc -o file.out file.c

+Use the command to run :
+> file.out

 ## Folder "dynamic-memory"